1 Kings 14 – The End of Jeroboam and Rehoboam

 c.
 He will tell you what will become of the child: Jeroboam did not tell his wife to pray for their son, or to ask the prophet to pray.
 He wanted to use Ahijah the prophet as a fortuneteller instead of seeking him as a man of God.

 i.
 “It would have been more pious if he had begged the prophet’s prayers, and cast away his idols from him; then the child might have been restored to him, as his hand was.
 But most people would rather be told their fortune than their faults or their duty.”
-(Clarke??)
+(Matthew Henry)

 2. (4-6) Jeroboam’s wife meets with Ahijah the prophet.

 And Jeroboam’s wife did so; she arose and went to Shiloh, and came to the house of Ahijah.
 But Ahijah could not see, for his eyes were glazed by reason of his age.
-Now the Lord had said to Ahijah, “Here is the wife of Jeroboam, coming to ask you something about her son, for he is sick.
+Now the LORD had said to Ahijah, “Here is the wife of Jeroboam, coming to ask you something about her son, for he is sick.
 Thus and thus you shall say to her; for it will be, when she comes in, that she will pretend to be another woman.”
 And so it was, when Ahijah heard the sound of her footsteps as she came through the door, he said, “Come in, wife of Jeroboam.
 Why do you pretend to be another person?
-For I have been sent to you with bad news.”
+For I have been sent to you with bad news.

 a.
 Ahijah could not see: As it turned out, there was no reason for the wife of Jeroboam to wear a disguise.
 Old age made Ahijah unable to see.

 b.
-The Lord had said to Ahijah, “Here is the wife of Jeroboam, coming to ask you something about her son”: The woman’s disguise and Ahijah’s blindness didn’t matter, because God told Ahijah the truth of the matter.
+The LORD had said to Ahijah, “Here is the wife of Jeroboam, coming to ask you something about her son”: The woman’s disguise and Ahijah’s blindness didn’t matter, because God told Ahijah the truth of the matter.

 c.
 I have been sent to you with bad news: From this, the wife of Jeroboam learned two things.
 First, that the news was bad.
 Second, that though she thought she was sent to Ahijah by her husband, in truth Ahijah was sent by God with a message to her and Jeroboam.